looi-wh/ssdc-script/README.md

 - Stability testings (This script is still quite new and likely to be extremely unstable)

 - Add bookings for TP simulator slots (Not anytime soon)

+- Add support for Telegram booking (definitely not fighting against some clowns.
+This kind of services should be free and not chargable)